An Efficient Implementation of the Ensemble Kalman Filter Based on an Iterative Sherman-Morrison Formula: Iterative Implementation of the EnKF Analysis Step

 \subsection{Computational complexity}

 In the complexity analysis of the iterative Sherman-Morrison formula we count only the long operations (multiplications and divisions).
 Moreover, as discussed before, we make the assumptions presented in \cite{Tippett2003,Jan06}, namely, the data error covariance matrix $\R \in ^{\Nobs \times \Nobs}$ is inexpensive to decompose, and the observation operator $\Lo$ can be applied efficiently to any vector.
-We now analyze each each step of the iterative Sherman-Morrison formula.
+We now analyze each each step of the iterative Sherman-Morrison formula when $\R$ is diagonal, the extension to nondiagonal data error covariance matrices is inmediate.

 In the first step \eqref{SM-step-1} each row ${\rm i}$ of matrices $\D \in \Re^{\Nobs \times \Nens}$ and $\V \in \Re^{\Nobs \times \Nens}$ is divided by the corresponding component $\rv_{\rm i} \in \Re^{\Nobs}$ in order to obtain $\sZ{0} \in \Re^{\Nobs \times \Nens}$ and $\U{0} \in \Re^{\Nobs \times \Nens}$ respectively.
 This yields to $\Nobs \cdot \Nens$ number of long operation for each matrix, therefore: